How to Camp with a Baby

-When my husband suggested we should go camping with baby, our precious newborn, I wasn’t too sure of the idea.
+When my husband suggested we should go camping with baby, our precious newborn, I wasn’t too sure of the idea!
+People even asked me, can you camp with a baby?
+Well the answer is yes!
+Read on for our top tips for making camping with your little one comfortable.

 Originating from Ireland, where the climate is generally colder, I am not a particularly seasoned camper!
 However my Kiwi husband and his family camp regularly.
 In fact it seems the entire population of New Zealand camp regularly.
 So I did a little investigating with other mums and they confirmed, yes!
 It is absolutely fine to go camping with a baby, or even to go camping with a newborn.
 As my own personal disclaimer, I must point out that the climate in NZ is generally warm and I would only camp with little ones in the summer and autumn months!